MaddieK19/comp110-worksheets/README.md

 I spend most of this week working on my essay and trying to finish it off, the essay review helped but I'm not sure how many improvements I can make without going over the word count.
 I've moved some text into figures but I'm still close to the word count.
 COMP120 was JES audio again, looking at envelopes and the tone parser algorithms for the tinkering audio assignment.

-##x1
+##X1
 I started on my COMP130 project, I've added some more cards to my trello board.
 I'm using the Pong code as a base for my game and am going to build up from there.
 For Comp110 I've made the database on my server, I'm not 100% sure that I've linked tables correctly though.

-##x2
+##X2
-I've started adding a  constellation effect to tinkering graphics, it's adapted from the robot code on github I've changed it so that it will drawn a straight line on it own, just need to find a good way to make it start drawing on the right angle.
+I've started adding a constellation drawing effect to tinkering graphics, it's adapted from the robot code on github I've changed it so that it will drawn a straight line, just need to find a good way to make it start drawing on the right angle.
 I've worked on tinkering audio a bit, I've made most of it in JES now so I think I'm going to keep it in JES instead of moving it into regular python.
 I just need to finish the tone parser and the envelope algorithms now.

-##x3
+##X3
-Added a small bit to my constellation code for tinkering graphics.
+I've added a small bit to my constellation code for tinkering graphics.
 Did some work on my kivy app, experimenting  with the trucks and how the player controlled object moves.

-##x4
+##X4
 I've got the constellation code working properly with turtle graphics but pygame has a built in drawing function that looks a lot simpler and will take less code so I'm going to look into that.
 I've changed the orientation of the kivy app and fixed the window size for now.

 ##Week 11
-COMP120 was code reviweing, it was good to see other people code it gave me some ideas for my kivy app.
+COMP120 was code reviewing, it was good to see other people code it gave me some ideas for my kivy app.
 I've been working mostly on the tinkering assignments this week but I've added lives and a timer to my kivy app and started working on a menu screen.